-Investigating terror related cases is not an easy job because collecting evidence in such cases is very difficult.
-But for officers like Sanjeev Yadav it's an easy job.
-Mr. Yadav is also known for having broken the backbone of Indian Mujahideen terror group when it was trying to spread its operations in the country's capital.
+Investigating terror-related cases is not an easy job because collecting evidence in such cases is very difficult.
+But for officers like Sanjeev Yadav, it's an easy job.
+Mr. Yadav is also known for having broken the backbone of the Indian Mujahideen terror group when it was trying to spread its operations in the country's capital.

-During his career he busted many gangs like Lapka gang, etc but the most challenging and disturbing case that he ever handled was that of NIRBHAYA rape case.
+During his career, he busted many gangs like the Lapka gang, etc but the most challenging and disturbing case that he ever handled was that of the NIRBHAYA rape case.

-Apart from fulfilling the duties assigned to him as a police officer he went on to form schemes like “Jan Sampark Scheme” where senior officers would meet people of their area so that a better police-to-people connection could be established.
+Apart from fulfilling the duties assigned to him as a police officer, he went on to form schemes like the “Jan Sampark Scheme” where senior officers would meet people of their area so that better police-to-people connections could be established.

 Talking about lady police officers, this is the first name that everyone in this country remembers.
 And why should they not?
 After all, she was the first woman to join the Indian Police Service as an IPS officer in 1972.
 She served for 35 years before opting for voluntary retirement.
 She has worked on many important cases during her career but the one that led lasting footprints proved to be when she was posted to the Delhi Prisons as Inspector General.
 During this time she brought many reforms in Tihar jail which received worldwide acclaim and even won her the Ramon Magsaysay Award in 1994.